 Unfortunately, so many relationships are broken because we aren't willing to own up to our part of the problem.
 We end that relationship without self-reflecting.
 What happens is, once we get into another relationship, the same problems occur.
 It could be a measly 2%, but still, it's your part.

 By growing personally and working on what you need to address, all aspects of your life will begin to change for the better, including your relationships.
-Not only will it help the situation you're currently in, it will change your perspective on how you look at things.
+Not only will it help the situation you're currently in, but it will also change your perspective on how you look at things.

 What does forgiveness have to do with it?

 Before I get to the surest way of how to rebuild trust, I want to take you through the first in your journey of trust—forgiveness.